Nora Castro

-Nora Castro (Montevideo, 17 February 1947) is a teacher, professor and Uruguayan politician.
+Nora Castro (born 17 February 1947) is a teacher, professor and Uruguayan politician.
 She is a member of the Broad Front.
 She was deputy for the department of Montevideo and the first woman to hold the office of President of the Chamber of Deputies of Uruguay during the first term of 2005.
 She serves on the Board as Director Central (CODICEN) of the National Public Education Administration (ANEP) of Uruguay.